Casimir effect in twisted photonic gratings with in-plane chirality

 where $e_a$,$e_c$, $f_a$, $f_c$ are the fitting parameters.
 The powers $f_a$ and $f_c$ are found to be close to 3: $f_a^\mathrm{symm} \approx 3$, $f_a^\mathrm{chir} \approx 3.1$, $f_c^\mathrm{symm} \approx 3.2, f_c^\mathrm{chir} \approx 3.2$) (see the solid lines in Fig.~\ref{fig3}(e), (f)).

-Knowledge of the functions $a(g)$, $\phi(g)$, and $c(g)$ enables us to reconstruct the dependence of the Casimir energy on the rotation angle $\alpha$ at any distance $g$, and to compute the Casimir force as its derivative with respect to the distance.
-Expression \eqref{eq:ac} and $\phi(g) \approx \phi_0$ give:
+Knowledge of the functions $a(g)$, $\phi$, and $c(g)$ enables us to reconstruct the dependence of the Casimir energy on the rotation angle $\alpha$ at any distance $g$, and to compute the Casimir force as its derivative with respect to the distance.
+Expression \eqref{eq:ac} gives:

-Figure~\ref{fig3} (g)-(k) shows the Casimir force per unit area for the stack of symmetric and in-plane chiral gratings (with $\theta = 30^{\circ}$).
-Distance dependencies of the Casimir force shown Fig.~\ref{fig3} (g)-(i) approximately follow the law expressed by formula \eqref{eqfinalf}.
-Importantly, the angular positions of the energy minimum and maximum remain unchanged for all values of $g$.
+Figure~\ref{fig3} (g)-(k) shows the Casimir force per unit area for the stack of symmetric and in-plane chiral gratings.
+Distance dependencies of the Casimir force Fig.~\ref{fig3} (g)-(i) follow the law expressed by formula \eqref{eqfinalf}.
+And important, the angular positions of the energy minimum remain unchanged for all values of $g$.

-At the nano- and micrometer scale, the Casimir force is comparable to the electrostatic force.
+At the nano- and micrometer scale, the Casimir force can be comparable to the electrostatic force \cite{munkhbat2021tunable,krasnov2024analysis,hovskova2025casimir}.
 To investigate the interplay between these phenomena, we assume that the dielectric stripes of each grating carry a uniform surface charge density $\sigma$.
-The electrostatic interaction between the gratings was calculated using a simple model of Coulomb interaction between charges in the upper and lower gratings (see Supplemental Materials for details).
-The force averaged over the superlattice unit cell is independent on the twist angle $\alpha$, and varies only slowly within the considered range of distances $g$.
+The electrostatic force between the gratings was calculated using a simple model of Coulomb interaction between charges in the upper and lower gratings (see Supplementary Materials \cite{supp} for details).
+The force averaged over the superlattice unit cell was found to be independent on the twist angle $\alpha$, and varies only slowly within the considered range of distances $g$.

-Figure~\ref{fig3}(l)-(m) shows the total interaction force, combining electrostatic repulsion and Casimir attraction, as a function of $\alpha$ and $g$ for stacks of symmetric and in-plane chiral gratings.
+Figure~\ref{fig3}(l)-(m) show the total interaction force, combining electrostatic repulsion and Casimir attraction, as a function of $\alpha$ and $g$ for stacks of symmetric and in-plane chiral gratings.
 One can see that for each twist angle $\alpha$ there is a distance $g_\mathrm{eq}$ where the total force equals zero.
 Although the electrostatic interaction is angle independent, the Casimir force exhibits a pronounced angular dependence; therefore, the equilibrium distance itself becomes angle dependent too, $g_\mathrm{eq} = g_\mathrm{eq}(\alpha)$.
-In the following, we analyze the stability of the equilibrium states in $g$ and $\alpha$ degrees of freedom separately.